mheyer32/alienbreed3d2/ab3d2_source/docs/PVS.md

 While Zones are required to be convex, it is permitted to have adjacent edges that are completely colinear, i.e. their points fall in a straight line.

-What the player thinks of as a "room" may have a more complex, concave shape, such as the left-centre area adjacent Door A in the above map.
+What the user thinks of as a "room" may have a more complex, concave shape, such as the left-centre area adjacent Door A in the above map.
 Neither the engine or the editor has any such concept of a room.
 Rather this is just a space defined by a set of adjacent Zones that have been given consistent graphical styling.

 A Level may have up to 256 Zones defined by up to 800 points (values subject to change).